 Aims

 This area is the essential link transferring new therapeutic strategies to the clinic.
 Far too often, promising substances fail in later clinical development.
 The lack of meaningful preclinical models is an important reason for this low success rate.
-The aim of Research Area 3 is therefore to develop new models enhancing the clinical success of a drug identified in basic research by better predicting the response in patients.
+The aim of Platform 3 is therefore to develop new models enhancing the clinical success of a drug identified in basic research by better predicting the response in patients.

-Thus, Research area 3 focuses on the development and application of patient-derived tumor models (PDX), new techniques for cultivating tumor cells in three-dimensional structures (organoid cultures) and the use of relevant genetically defined mouse models.
+Thus, Platform 3 focuses on the development and application of patient-derived tumor models (PDX), new techniques for cultivating tumor cells in three-dimensional structures (organoid cultures) and the use of relevant genetically defined mouse models.
 The close integration with the Biobank of the University Cancer Center (UCT) makes it possible to investigate the expected effects on the patient at an early stage and to obtain decisive information for further development.
 With the help of targeted CRISPR / Cas9-mediated gene editing, mutations can be induced in primary tumor material, genome-wide screening studies can be performed, and immunocompetent mouse models with patient-specific mutations can be developed in a short time.

 Resources

-The Organoid-Biobank will be expanded towards further entities.
-At present, collecting and processing hepatocellular carcinoma samples has been started, pancreatic and lung carcinoma are following in the pipeline.
-The close interaction with the tumor biobank at UCT permits anticipation of treatment effects on patients at an early stage and to obtain decisive information for further development.
-In addition, numerous new mouse models are established and further developed at GSH, which very well reflect the complex pathology of human tumors (PDX models).
+Moreover, numerous new mouse models are established and further developed at GSH, which very well reflect the complex pathology of human tumors (PDX models).
 In this context, the diagnostic options for small animals have been significantly expanded, so tumor-bearing mice can be examined by means of bioluminescence, magnetic resonance imaging, mini-endoscopy and in vivo confocal laser scanning microscopy (CLSM).
 Corresponding tumor models can also be applied to multimodal therapeutic approaches using the recently established CT-supported small animal irradiation facility.

 People